 EMDA Order Form;

-EMDA General Terms and Conditions;
+EMDA General Terms and Conditions and Policies;

-EMDA Schedules and Policies.

-In the event of a conflict between the Schedules and Policies, reference shall be made to the order of priority set out in clause 4.3, unless the relevant Schedule or Policy explicitly creates an exception.
-In order of priority, the Schedules and Policies are as follows:

-Information Schedule;

-Information Product Fee Schedule;

-EMDA Use Policy;

-EMDA Redistribution Policy;

-EMDA Public Display Policy;

-EMDA Reporting Policy;

-EMDA Audit Policy;

-EMDA Natural User Policy.
+EMDA Schedules.

 Dissemination of the Information

 Euronext will use, taking into account the current state of information technology, its best efforts to disseminate the Information on each Trading Day.

 Information is deemed to have been delivered to the Contracting Party upon transmission by Euronext or its Affiliates, as applicable.
 Euronext does not warrant that the Information supplied by the Information Supplier to the Contracting Party, Redistributor or Subscriber is correctly, completely and timely received by them.